holepunchto/hyperdht/README.md

 Creating a server using `dht.createServer` automatically announces itself periodically on the key-pair it is listening on.
 When announcing the server under a specific topic, you can access the nodes it is close to using `server.nodes`.

 If you pass any options they are forwarded to dht-rpc.

+You can pass small application specific opaque token as `options.userData`, as long as the entire record fits in MTU, keeping the token smaller than 600 bytes should work.

 #### `await node.unannounce(topic, keyPair, [options])`